sneekyfoxx/zap/README.md

                                 _███╔╝__██╔══██║██╔═══╝_
                                 ███████╗██║__██║██║_____
                                 ╚══════╝╚═╝__╚═╝╚═╝_____
-              :zap: zap and remove escape characters from strings with ease
+              ⚡zap and remove escape characters from strings with ease